openwisp/netjsongraph.js/README.md

 netjsongraph.js accepts two arguments.

 1. **url (required, string|array)**: URL(s) to fetch the JSON data from.
+It supports both [NetJSON](http://netjson.org) and GeoJSON data formats.

-   JSON format used internally based on [networkgraph](http://netjson.org/rfc.html#rfc.section.4), but a little different: more occupied property names internally as follows：
+NetJSON format used internally is based on [networkgraph](http://netjson.org/rfc.html#rfc.section.4) but with a slight difference.
+More occupied property names used internally as follows：

 ```JS
 {